 We have entered into a registration rights agreement with Profit Sharing (Overseas).
-Like the registration rights agreement with the members of the consortium discussed in the previous paragraph, this agreement gives Profit Sharing (Overseas) the right, subject to a number of conditions and limitations, to demand the registration of the shares of our common stock that it owns or to partake in a registration initiated by us.
-We are responsible for expenses for the first 10 registrations of each class or series of our securities held by it, including the registration statements filed in November 2001 and May 2002 and the registration statement relating to this offering.
-In addition, we are required to indemnify Profit Sharing (Overseas), and it in turn is required to indemnify us, with respect to any information they provide, against certain liabilities in respect of any registration statement or offering covered by the registration rights agreement.
+The registration rights agreement gives Profit Sharing (Overseas) the right, subject to a number of conditions and limitations, to demand the registration of the shares of our common stock that it owns or to partake in a registration initiated by us.
+We are responsible for expenses for the first 10 registrations of each class or series of our securities held by it, including the registration statements filed in November 2001, May 2002 and April 2003 and the registration statement relating to this offering.
+In addition, we are required to indemnify Profit Sharing (Overseas), and it in turn is required to indemnify us, with respect to any information they provide, against certain liabilities in respect of any registration statement or offering covered by this registration rights agreement.